deepeshdm/Neural-Style-Transfer/README.md

 ## To run locally

 1. Download the pre-trained TF model.

-The 'model' directory already contains the pre-trained model,but you can also download the pre-trained model from the below TF HUB link: from [here](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).
+    - The 'model' directory already contains the pre-trained model,but you can also download the pre-trained model from [here](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).

 2. Import this repository using git command
 ```
 git clone https://github.com/deepeshdm/Neural-Style-Transfer.git